 October 2017

-The state prosecutors announced that Michigan's top medical official, Dr. Eden Wells, will be in charge of any crime for her role in the water crisis, linked to an outbreak of Legionnaires’ disease that caused at least 12 deaths.
+The state prosecutors announced that Michigan's top medical official, Dr. Eden Wells, will be in charge of any crime for her role in the water crisis linked to an outbreak of Legionnaires’ disease that caused at least 12 deaths.

 April 6, 2018

-Governor Snyder appeared to flag the all reasonable.
-After the MDEQ proclaims that lead levels in the Flint water supply are never again an issue, Governor Snyder declares that the free bottled water program will end some portion of a $450 million state and federal help program.
-The state had been giving out bottled water and filters at a few allocation points over the city.
-And will stop once the current supply runs out.
+Governor Snyder appeared to flag the all-reasonable.
+After the MDEQ proclaims that lead levels in the Flint water supply will never again be an issue, Governor Snyder declares that the free bottled water program will end a portion of a $450 million state and federal help program.

 July 19, 2018